 (Of note: As much as we believe in love at first sight, please get to know more about your king cake before committing.
 Especially when food allergies are involved.)

 Breads on Oak makes vegan king cakes in a variety of flavors.
-Choose from g-rated choices like cinnamon or cream cheese, or check out the “adult flavors” menu for options like Bailey’s & Cream.
-As is everything else for purchase, their king cakes are 100% vegan.
-(Visit Breads on Oak in the Riverbend or in their newer CBD location.)
+This year they’re offering four vegan king cake flavors, including a delicious Almond Cream.
+As is everything else for purchase at Breads on Oak, their king cakes are 100% vegan.
+(Visit Breads on Oak in the Riverbend area of New Orleans or in the CBD.)

 Bywater Bakery boasts an extensive king cake menu, including one vegan option: Bywater Bourbon Cinnamon.
 This king cake is made with a sweet potato dough and a cinnamon bourbon filling.
 In New Orleans, we may be ready to cut back on our animal products, but don’t touch our booze.
 (Visit Bywater Bakery in the… yep, you guessed it.)